As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Start by having a glass of water each morning before your coffee or morning meal.
 Make it a point to have at least half a glass of water every one hour or so.

 2. Keep a bottle of water handy

-Hydromate and other companies offer BP-free plastic bottles that are designed to help drinkers consume half a gallon or a gallon of water per day by labeling their bottles with markings that include the time and the amount of water to drink.
+Hydromate offers BP-free plastic bottles that are designed to help drinkers consume half a gallon or a gallon of water per day by labeling their bottles with markings that include the time and the amount of water to drink.
 Simply fill and go and you have all the water you need for an entire day in one easy-to-carry bottle.